-New strings installed and all initial “bench” tuning completed,
+New strings installed and all initial “bench” tuning completed

-Paper tuned perfect Bullet holes
+Paper tuned perfect bullet holes

 For success the arrow needs to end up entering the target perfectly straight.
 You may need to move your rest up/down or left/right with the most minute adjustments in order to achieve this.
-Depending on your bow you can twist the yokes to assist with arrow flight as well.
-Keeping in mind yoke adjustments will affect timing, so that continually needs to be monitored as well.
-Once I confirm I can get good flight out of bareshaft at 10 yards I step it back to 20 yards.
-I have found at distances past 20 yards the arrows can become unstable in flight, I haven’t had to bare shaft tune further than 20 yards.
+Depending on your bow, you can twist the yokes to assist with arrow flight as well.
+Keep in mind yoke adjustments will affect timing, so that continually needs to be monitored as well.
+Once I confirm I can get good flight out of bare shaft at 10 yards, I step it back to 20 yards.
+I have found at distances past 20 yards, the arrows can become unstable in flight, I haven’t had to bare shaft tune farther than 20 yards.

 20 yard bare shaft and fletched shaft

 Great results…and how awesome do those 60X Custom Strings look?